 With the introduction of eCall there are other responsibilities than numbering that national authorities should accommodate and that is to ensure that the eCall discriminator/eCall flag is handled by the mobile network operators according the Commission Recommendation 2011/750/EU.

-eCall may be implemented in two different ways [3].
-The first is referred to as the 112-based eCall service where eCalls are directly routed to the PSAP.
-The second is referred to as third party service supported eCall systems (TPS eCall services) where the first part of the eCall is routed to a service centre of an OEM and the second part is subsequently routed by the TPS service centre to the PSAP.
-Private eCall provision (i.e. TPS eCall services) is based on commercial agreements among the involved actors, including mobile operators and PSAPs.
-112-based eCall is mandatory and the customer will be able to opt for either one of the two implementations at all times.
-In order to ensure continuity of the 112-based eCall service in all Member States throughout the lifetime of the vehicle and to guarantee that the 112-based eCall service is always automatically available, all vehicles should be equipped with the 112-based eCall service, regardless of whether or not a vehicle owner opts for a TPS eCall service.

-‘This Recommendation is concerned with the numbering aspects of eCall and addresses both implementations and the generic term “eCall” refers to both implementations in this document.
+This Recommendation is concerned with the numbering aspects of eCall and addresses both implementations and the generic term “eCall” refers to both implementations in this document.

-ECC RECOMMENDATION OF 17(04) ON NUMBERING FOR eCALL
+ECC RECOMMENDATION 17(04) OF 22 NOVEMBER 2017 ON NUMBERING FOR eCALL,

 “The European Conference of Postal and Telecommunications Administrations,